 Packed with fresh, late summer vegetables Ratatouille takes advantage of a bountiful garden in a classic Provencal stew, a staple of French country cooking.
 Roma tomatoes, zucchini, eggplant, peppers, onions, garlic, parsley, thyme, bay and olive oil – the ingredient list is pure simplicity.
 Ratatouille was and iconic peasant dish long before Disney’s rat entered the kitchen.

-While classically unadorned, a good ratatouille; one that is thick and rich with tomatoes, zucchini and peppers still tense on the teeth and not a watery, mushy mess is all about proper technique.
+While classically unadorned, a good ratatouille – one that is thick and rich with tomatoes, zucchini and peppers still tense on the teeth and not a watery mess – is all about proper technique.
 It’s amazing the difference a little extra care can make.

-Ratatouille is a stew plain and simple and as such, the technique we use is a slow braise.
+Despite what Disney or Julia Child may have said, Ratatouille is a stew plain and simple.
+As such, the technique we use is a slow braise.
 First sweat diced vegetables lightly, with a good olive oil and salt and pepper before pouring them off into a waiting strainer over a bowl to weep.
 Then make a thick tomato sauce, bringing it to a solid bubble before adding just the vegetables, pouring in only what you need of those juices to bring the stew to a good consistency.
 Then it’s into a waiting oven, covered with tinfoil, but vented to allow steam to escape.

 The result is a dense, stick-to-your-belly stew – colorful and ripe, and packed with garden flavours.
 Pair with a roasted chicken, rubbed lovingly with butter and finished with coarse salt, or a fatty mediterranean fish like grilled sardines, but whatever you do keep it uncomplicated.
 Ratatouille is far from haute cuisine, it craves unpretentious company.

 Add a bottle of rosé to the table and live well.
 All of life should be this effortless, and delicious!

 - 1 large yellow onion